WNBA star Brittney Griner released from Russian detention in prisoner swap for convicted arms dealer - KVIA

 ‘The only deal we could make right now’

+The final deal itself came together over the past 48 hours, the officials said, launching the process of moving Griner from the penal colony where she was serving a lengthy sentence.

+That opening, while a significant breakthrough, was still a “painful” one, the officials said: in exchange for a convicted arms dealer, Russia would only agree to release Griner, leaving another American — Whelan — behind.
+In multiple engagements over the past weeks and months, Russian officials made clear that releasing Bout was the only way they would free Griner from her detention.

-Biden gave final approval for the prisoner swap freeing Griner over the past week, an official familiar with the matter said, adding that Biden was updated on the swap as it was taking place this morning.
+Biden gave final approval for the prisoner swap freeing Griner over the past week, an official familiar with the matter said.

-He was briefed throughout the morning as he awaited confirmation that Griner was back in US hands, a US official says.
+Biden was briefed throughout the morning as he awaited confirmation that Griner was back in US hands, a US official said.
 Once that happened, Biden spoke with Griner from the Oval Office, with Cherelle Griner, Vice President Kamala Harris and Secretary of State Antony Blinken was also on the call, a second official said.

-Biden was “personally involved and in constant touch” with his team as this deal came together in the final days and after he gave his personal green light to execute the trade.
-The briefings — and questions Biden asked his team — were constant, a senior administration official says.

-The official added that this was the right deal to make, but notably said this was “the only deal we could make right now.”

-The Russians signaled recently that they were only willing to negotiate for Griner and not Whelan, a US official said.
-That is because Russia has been handling their cases differently based on what each has been accused of.
+The Russians signaled recently that they were only willing to negotiate for Griner and not Whelan, a US official said, because Russia said it has been handling their cases differently based on what each has been accused of.

 The Biden administration repeatedly made offers to get Whelan released as part of this deal, even after Russia made clear only Griner was acceptable.